francescacanale/experimental_ws/src/ass_2/README.md

 You can easly change the starting position/orientation of the robot by changing it in the [Launch file](https://github.com/francescacanale/experimental_ws/blob/master/src/ass_2/launch/gazebo_robot_world.launch).

-You can also change the starting position of the ball and the goal by changing it in the [Gazebo World file](https://github.com/francescacanale/experimental_ws/blob/master/src/crestino_gazebo/worlds/crestino.world)
+You can also change the starting position of the ball and the goal by changing it in the [Gazebo World file](https://github.com/francescacanale/experimental_ws/blob/master/src/crestino_gazebo/worlds/crestino.world).

+If the simulation does not start for some missing gazebo models, you can add the folders [Gazebo models](https://github.com/francescacanale/experimental_ws/blob/master/src/crestino_gazebo/models) in your gazebo model folder (e.g. /root/.gazebo/models).

 ## TASK 3: MAKE THE REAL ROBOT MOVE
 With roscore active on RaspPi, open a new RaspPi terminal and go inside catkin workspace: